vchawla3/DevOpsHW3/README.md

 1. Some benefits of Feature Flags are that they provide an easy way to test new features on production servers to get actual results on how stable the code is.
 By using them, developers can easily roll out or roll back features in development.
 Some issues include that building up a lot of features with flags can easily create a lot of technical debt.
 Also, if some feature are dependent on others, than turning off one feature may have a cascading effect and break multiple features.

-2. Some reasons to keep servers in different availability zones may be to increase latency.
-If the servers are geographically closer to where they are being used, then latency increases.
+2. Some reasons to keep servers in different availability zones may be to improve latency.
+If the servers are geographically closer to where they are being used, then latency is better.
 Also, different zones help safeguard from any issues with failures and downtimes.
 If a company has redundant servers in various zones, then if one goes down, traffic can easily be redirected to the other.
 The different zones may also be to handle different laws in different countries.

 3. The purpose of the Circuit Breaker pattern is to prevent problems and failures that occur in one part of the software/service from cascading into other parts.